mectang-at-secura/HelloPMD/README.md

 To install the PMD plugin for Eclipse:
 1. Start Eclipse and open a project
-2. Select "Helpï -> Software Updates -> ind and Install"
+2. Select "Helpï¿½ -> Software Updates -> ind and Install"
 3. Click "Next", then click "New remote site"
 4. Enter "PMD" into the Name field and https://dl.bintray.com/pmd/pmd-eclipse-plugin/updates/ into the URL field
 5. Click through the rest of the dialog boxes to install the plugin